unbalancedparentheses/the_bayes_way/README.md

 # The Bayes Way

-This page is a small subset consisting of the best articles, papers, videos and books to learn Probability and Statistics.
+The Bayes Way - this page - is a small small subset consisting of the best articles, papers, videos and books to learn Probability and Statistics.
 It is a way to reduce the signal-noise ratio for beginners.

 ## Introduction to Python, Numpy and Pandas